MaximPodgore/TuRBO-O/notes.md

 ![alt text](image.png)
 Apparently this means that the matrix in that gp is not positive semi-definite (PSD).
 Possible solutions: increased jitter, data normalization, and less aggressive learning rates.

-Both bugs seem to be a result of the weirdness of my global-local kernel setup

-### For the end-to-end kernel model:

-The second bug also occurs but the first does not, implying that the starting gp is more stable, but the gp's that use the dkl kernel are pretty unstable

 ### Previous Blockers: ###
 dtype error in dkl.